themarkness/markalexanderwilliams/posts/2025-06-03-learning-by-doing-in-product.md

 When I joined the Sciety team at eLife, I faced an even steeper learning curve.
 I had been working in education and ed-tech focussed roles for much of my career.
 Scientific publishing, preprinting workflows, scholarly communication was an entirely new domain with established stakeholders and complex user journeys.

 I applied the same learning by doing approach.
 I immediately joined daily standups and offered to facilitate them, gaining shared language and visibility into team dynamics.
-More significantly,I set up a"story-time" session wich was a team meeting based around sharing domain knowledge and creating pulls for learning.
+More significantly,I set up a"story-time" session which was a team meeting based around sharing domain knowledge and creating pulls for learning.

 Story time is aimed to be a safe space for team discussion, "silly" questions, domain exploration, and user research synthesis.